OsamaMahmood/Port-Scan-Python/README.md

 Author: Osama Mahmood
 Site: http://securitytraning.com

+This is only for educational Purposes use it on your own risk

 Python Version required : Compatiable with all
 Compatibility: Windows , Linux or any device running python